tlietz/bounce_out/README.md

 3. Every time a person joins the lobby, `player` is incremented and sent to the client that joined until the maximum number of players for that lobby is reached.
 4. Clients take the array `[1, 2, 3]`, then add `3 * player` to each index to get an array of the ids of the pieces that they own.

-At the start of the game the server creates a map, `pieces`, that has keys of `piece_id` to values of a tuple created with `player_id` and `piece_position`
+At the start of the game, the server creates a map, `pieces`, that has keys of `piece_id` to values of a tuple created with `player_id` and `piece_position`

 ## Initializing Client's Game State Upon Reconnecting